 Average Monthly Rainfall

 We report snowfall in liquid-equivalent terms.
 The actual depth of new snowfall is typically between 5 and 10 times the liquid-equivalent amount, assuming the ground is frozen.
 Colder, drier snow tends to be on the higher end of that range and warmer, wetter snow on the lower end.

-As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day in the year.
+As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
 Indianapolis experiences some seasonal variation in monthly liquid-equivalent snowfall.

 The snowy period of the year lasts for 3.9 months, from November 25 to March 23, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
 The most snow falls during the 31 days centered around February 1, with an average total liquid-equivalent accumulation of 0.4 inches.

 The snowless period of the year lasts for 8.1 months, from March 23 to November 25.
 The least snow falls around July 18, with an average total liquid-equivalent accumulation of 0.0 inches.